 How We Work

-Since 1994, Opportunity Fund has deployed over $900 million into the community, including $440 million lent to thousands of underserved entrepreneurs.
+Since 1994, Opportunity Fund has deployed over $1 billion into the community, including over $500 million lent to thousands of underserved entrepreneurs.
 Most are low-income, women, and people of color.
 Many were first turned down by traditional lenders, or did not feel welcome to apply to them.
 Yet, 95% of our borrowers run successful businesses, and pay us back in full, with interest.

 So how do we do it?